What Is Claymation Definition

 The Intricate Process Behind Claymation

-The journey begins with a spark—an idea that burgeons into a vivid storyboard, outlining the vision for the narrative.
+The process begins with a conceptual spark that evolves into a detailed storyboard, providing the narrative foundation and visual direction for the animation.

 Initial Concept and Storyboarding